/* For sample image thumbnails */

 The lens has some limitations.
 The manufacturer recommends using it with a 44x33 sensor, although most people, myself included, are happily using it on a 54X40mm sensor.
 With an image circle of 70mm at f/11, there’s not a whole lot of room for perspective control movements.
 You can shift 2-3 millimeters before dark corners appear in images.
 The lens also suffers from extreme vignetting and color casts (red-shift).
 On an IQ 3100, the color casts are difficult to completely remove even with LCC.
 The situation is even worse on an IQ 3100T.
 Luckily, on an IQ 4150, the color casts are almost completely eliminated, thanks to the BSI sensor.
 The vignetting is easy to deal with in Capture One.
 See discussion in the digital back section.

 Finally, all Rodenstock HR lenses have super impressive resolutions.
-However, their complex optical designs make them flare horribly.
+However, their complex optical designs can exhibit noticeable flare in high-contrast scenes.
 If there is a bright area in your image, such as an opening of a sky above a deep canyon, it might flare.
 Watch out.
 You may have to shade the highlight area with your palm, a hat, or some type of flare hood/flag/shade.

 RODENSTOCK / ALPA HR ALPAGON 4.0/32 MM, SB17

 This is another fantastic wide-angle lens, presenting a 35mm equivalent focal length of 20.6mm.
-It has got a large image circle (90mm), allowing shift +/- 13mm horizontally (if the digital back is in landscape mode) without much resolution degradation near the corners.
+It has got a large image circle (90mm), allowing +/- 13mm of horizontal shift (if the digital back is in landscape mode) without much resolution degradation near the corners.
 Of course, you can shift a little bit more, but the resolutions drop quickly near the edges.
 If the digital back is in the portrait mode, then you can safely shift +/- 15-16mm.

 The drawbacks?
 This lens is big, taking lots of space in the backpack.
 It requires 86mm filters.
-The thin "neck" makes is quite fragile, so please handle with care.
+The thin "neck" makes it quite fragile, so please handle with care.

 RODENSTOCK / ALPA HR ALPAGON 4.0/50 MM, SB34